 The Green Award is presented to companies that are outstanding leaders in the environmental field.
 This is the fifth year that KEES has received the award.
 This time the company received the award as a model company in MBR (membrane separation activation sludge method) and purification tank facilities.
-KEES has been lauded for the excellence of its products and services, and has previously received the prize as a "model manufacturer of membranes for use in wastewater treatment," a "leading firm in China in the wastewater treatment facility sector," and a "model company for water treatment facilities and comprehensive services."
+KEES has been lauded for the excellence of its products and services, and has previously received the prize as a "model manufacturer of membranes for use in wastewater treatment," a "leading firm in China in the wastewater treatment facilities and comprehensive services."